DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/report-designer-tools/query-builder.md

 ![](../../../images/eurd-web-designer-query-builder-select-fields.png)

-Use the dedicated search box to find a specific table or view.
+Use the search box to find a table or view by name.

 ![](../../../images/eurd-web-designer-query-builder-search-tables.png)